ChanLIM/Noisy-Label-References/README.md

 ## 1. Noisy Data Generation Methods

+Objective : mimic the structure of real mistakes for similar classes and mistakes for unknown classes

 ### - [Learning with Biased Complementary Labels](https://arxiv.org/pdf/1711.09535.pdf) (Yu, ECCV 2018)
  >Where Y and Ybar is true and complementary labels, previous methods implicitly assume that P(Y¯ = i|Y = j), ∀i ≠ j are identical, which is not true in practice because humans are biased toward their own experience.(표범만 봤던 사람은 치타를 봐도 표범이라고 label함) Therefore the transition probabilities should be different.